Halimatcd/Dice-Game/README.md

 - CSS
 - JAVASCRIPT.

-#### The idea behing this game is to be able to roll dices by just clicking on the roll dice botton.
+#### The idea behing this game is to roll dices by just clicking on the roll dice botton.

 NOTE: During the game if a player rolls a one, he loses all the points he/she gained during the session.